SUNET/eduid-navet-service/README.md

 # eduid-navet-service
-SOAP-RESTful bridge for the Navet service.
+SOAP to HTTP API for the Navet service.